 A license is required to use Mendix Data Hub and connect to external data sources through consumed OData services in your apps.

-2 Adding an External Entity to a Project
+2 Adding an External Entity to an App

-To add an external entity to your project, do the following:
+To add an external entity to your app model, follow these steps:

 The entity and its attributes are then added to your app and two documents are added in the App Explorer:

-If you drag an entity that is associated with an entity from the same service already in your domain model, the association will be established between the entities.
+When you drag an entity that is associated with an entity from the same service already in your Domain Model, the association will be displayed and established between the entities.
 For more information on associations between external entities, see Associations.

 If there is a newer version of a consumed service becomes available in the Data Hub Catlog, this will be indicated in the Data Hub pane by an update arrow against the service name.
 For more information, see the Updating or Switching a Consumed OData Service section in Consumed OData Service.

 You can make local changes to the properties of external entities that only affect how the data is used and presented in the consuming app.
 All other properties are defined in the source application and cannot be changed.
-When multiple external entities from the same OData service are used in a module or app project, associations between the entities (made in the source app) will automatically be made in the local module.
+When multiple external entities from the same OData service are used in a module or app, associations between the entities (made in the source app) will automatically be made in the local module.